Get Free Solar Panel Quotes

 13.07

-• The size of the system
+• The size (in kW) of the system

 • Installation costs

-• The panels and installer you choose
+• The type of panels and installer you choose

 ECO4

-You can get up to £14,000 towards energy-saving initiatives if your home qualifies, including solar panel systems with ECO4.
-To qualify, you'll need to meet specific criteria including:
+You can get up to £10,000 towards energy-saving initiatives if your home qualifies, including solar panel systems with ECO4.

 • Being referred by your energy provider, local authority, or doctor

-• Receiving certain benefits
+• Receiving certain benefits (including Universal Credit, Housing Benefit, Income Support)

 To apply to the ECO4 scheme, all you need to do is get in touch with one of the energy suppliers that are offering it.

-You’ll then be invited to a telephone assessment, which involves answering questions about your income, whether you receive benefits, and your property’s energy efficiency rating.
+You’ll then be invited to a telephone assessment, which involves answering questions about your income, whether you receive benefits and your property’s energy efficiency rating.

 There’s also LA Flex, which is a part of ECO4 and helps local councils expand the eligibility for the scheme for those who might not meet the benefit criteria.

-An advisor from Nest will ask you a few questions to see if you and your property qualify for any free home improvements.
+An advisor from Next will ask you a few questions to see if you and your property qualify for any free home improvements.
 If you’re successful with your application, an assessor will visit your home to see what energy efficiency improvements they can offer.

 The Smart Export Guarantee